 The fifth stage.
 The MAINTENANCE stage.

 At this point, you are working hard to consolidate the gains you have made over the last several months and preventing yourself from relapse.
-Stabilizing your behaviour change and avoiding relapse are the hallmarks of this stage.
+Stabilising your behaviour change and avoiding relapse are the hallmarks of this stage.

 I used the example of poor posture and how it can negativity affect your body resulting in headaches and lower back pain.
 This is because I am a physiotherapist and posture is part of my passion.
 Re-training posture and movement allows people to move better, feel better and ultimately be better!